Life insurance for private pilots

 • Not great for people who have had bankruptcy, marijuana users, or visa holders

-Without the aviation exclusion rider, Banner Life still offers affordable rates across many of its risk classifications.
-Private pilots with 100 or more hours of solo flying experience, who fly less than 250 hours annually, can qualify for Standard rates — the third best risk classification.
+You can still get cheap rates from Legal & General America without a waiver.
+If you have 100 or more hours of solo flying experience or fly less than 250 hours annually, you can qualify for Standard rates — the third best risk classification.

 award icon